Alan-Chen-au/marketing/README.md

 2, Get jar file from : target/marketing-0.1-jar-with-dependencies.jar

-3, Run from jar : marketing-0.1-jar-with-dependencies.jar
+3, Run from jar (assume JDK 8 has been installed in your local host); COMMAND is shown below :

-   COMMAND : java -jar marketing-0.1-jar-with-dependencies.jar /path/to/email_template.json /path/to/customers.csv /path/to/output_emails/ /path/to/errors.csv
+   java -jar marketing-0.1-jar-with-dependencies.jar /path/to/email_template.json /path/to/customers.csv /path/to/output_emails/ /path/to/errors.csv